CIS1900/2022-fall/02/README.md

 for (auto i : {1, 2, 3, 4})
 	...;
 ```
-This loops through the array `{1, 2, 3, 4}`, where at each iteration `i` takes the successive values in the array.
+This loops through the array `{1, 2, 3, 4}`, where at each iteration `i` equals the successive values in the array.
 Changing `i` does not change the array you are iterating over, as `i` contains a copy of each value from the array.

-Later on, when we introduce other container types, you can also use this for-each loop with them, not just arrays.
+Later on, when we introduce other container types, you can also use this for-each loop with those objects, not just arrays.

 ### `nullptr`

-Instead of `NULL`, C++ introduces a new way to denote a null pointer, called `nullptr`.
+Instead of `NULL`, C++ introduces a new way to represent null pointers, called `nullptr`.
 You would use this just as you do with `NULL`, but `nullptr` eliminates ambiguity between `int`s and pointers.
 For example, since `NULL` is usually defined as `0` directly using `#define`, we can use it in arithmetic like `1 + NULL`.
 `nullptr` has a pointer type, so the compiler would produce an error for `1 + nullptr`.
-Since it is safer than `NULL`, you should not use `NULL` in C++, only `nullptr`.
+You should not use `NULL` in C++, only `nullptr`.

 ### Dynamic Memory Allocation